Utility Locating: Vacuum Excavation vs. Ground Penetrating Radar and Electromagnetic Location

 Both GPR and Electromagnetic locating provide the technology to locate underground utilities.
 However, both methods can lack accuracy, depending on the environment and ground contents.
 Vacuum excavation is a highly accurate tool, as the utility is actually being unearthed and seen with the human eye.
 Additionally, a vacuum excavator can also be used not only to daylight, but in the installation of new utilities utilizing one truck.

-Vacuum excavators offer many debris tank sizes ranging from mid-size trucks with 3-6 cubic yards to full-size trucks with 9-15 cubic yards.
-Air can also be substituted for water in many digging applications (INSERT LINK TO DIG DIFFERENT – AIR VS HYDRO STORY FROM FEBRUARY) and therefore an air excavator may be a better fit for the environment you are working in.
-Whether you are looking for a short-term rental, rent-to-own financing options, used equipment or to purchase a new machine, Rock Rental has available equipment and financing resources to get you into the equipment you need.
+Vacuum excavators offer a range of debris tank sizes, from mid-size trucks with 3-6 cubic yards to full-size trucks with 9-15 cubic yards.
+Air can also be substituted for water in many digging applications, and therefore, an air excavator may be a better fit for the environment you are working in.
+Whether you are looking for a short-term rental, rent-to-own financing options, used equipment, or to purchase a new machine, Rock Rental has available equipment and financing resources to get you into the equipment you need.
 If you require more information on rental equipment, pre-owned equipment or financing, call 833-482-7625.